kevinchung58/LatteReview/docs/api/providers.md

 - Unsupported model configurations
 - Models not supporting structured outputs or JSON responses

-All operations are wrapped in try-except blocks with detailed error messages that help identify the source of the problem.

 ## Best Practices

 1. For all online APIs, prefer using LiteLLMProvider class as it provides unified access and error handling